 - Disable auto-ISO whenever you want to use the flash.
 This can be made more convenient by putting auto-ISO settings at the top of “my menu” and assigning the customizable fn-button to the top of “my menu”.
 But this remains a cumbersome solution and forces you to remember to change the iso setting dependent on flash usage – exactly the kind of task loading auto-iso is supposed to solve.

 I want to see Nikon do the following (firmware update, anyone?):

-- to use a more sensible and/or comprehensible approach and using larger apertures in “Program” mode if that can lower the required ISO
+- to use a more sensible and/or comprehensible approach and use larger apertures in “Program” mode if that can lower the required ISO

 - to clarify or remove the mysterious distinction between the way auto-ISO works with built-in vs. external flash

 - to enable the auto-ISO “minimum shutter speed” to be dependent on the lens’ focal length.
-It is common knowledge that, to avoid motion blur, the minimum required shutter speed scales linearly with the inverse of the focal length.
-I would like to be freed from manually changing this value or by using a unnecessary safety margin whenever I use a zoom lens.
+It is common knowledge that to avoid motion blur, the minimum required shutter speed scales linearly with the inverse of the focal length.
+I would like to be freed from manually changing this value or using an unnecessary safety margin whenever I use a zoom lens.

 Quote from a 2008 review by Nikon expert Thom Hogan:

 Overall, the camera shows just how overextended the current Nikon UI design has gotten.
 You will be hit by something that slows your shooting (or makes you miss a setting) someday, which is not what we want in a camera of this caliber.
 The details are getting rough-edged in so many areas that they won’t survive another expansion of capability, in my opinion.